-Cows are not free from heat stress in the winter months, because of the high humidity that can develop within housing because of poorly ventilation.
-Furthermore in a well stocked building the temperature can be 10°C warmer outside and so on relatively warm sunny winter days, in buildings with high RH levels cows can be near or even above their UCT.
+Cows are not free from heat stress in the winter months, because of the high humidity that can develop within housing because of poor ventilation.
+Furthermore in a well stocked building the temperature can be 10°C warmer than outside and so on relatively warm sunny winter days, in buildings with high RH levels cows can be near or even above their UCT.

 It seems highly likely that milk production in the future in the UK will need to take account of changing climate and increasing ambient temperatures.
 To minimise potential problems with animal welfare, dairy managers need to recognise and monitor the symptoms of heat stress and actively manage their systems accordingly.
 Changing facilities and management to take account of changing climate will improve both the welfare and performance of the dairy herd.

 Heat needs to be dispelled from the cow or her performance and welfare will suffer.
 Cow performance begins to suffer above 25°C. During the summer, ambient temperatures are often above this, particularly in poorly designed accommodation.
 But don't forget the effect of poor ventilation on cows during winter housing.

 Finally, heat stress can occur at grazing.
 So provision of shelter is advisable, with cows allowed easy access to water troughs that fill quickly.

 NADIS hopes that you have found the information in the article useful.
 Now test your knowledge by enrolling and trying the quiz.
 You will receive an animal health certificate for this subject if you attain the required standard.